image

 Success stories of RACI implementation

-Several organisations have successfully implemented RACI:
+Some examples of organisations that have successfully implemented RACI:

 Lessons learned from RACI failures